jsdw/jsdw.github.io/content/posts/go-revisited-in-2025/index.md

 })
 ```

+EDIT: It looks like generic methods [will make it into Go 1.27][generic-methods].

-## Interfaces can't use `Self` or `this` in their signatures
+## Limitation 2: Interfaces can't use `Self` or `this` in their signatures

-There exists a built-in `comparable` interface, which is implemented automatically on most types (except, annoyingly, not on slices or any type containing a slice).
-How could I implement a similar interface, if I wanted to be able to compare slices or more arbitrary custom types in a similar way?
+To help understand this, let's look at the built-in `comparable` interface, which is implemented automatically on most types (except, annoyingly, not on slices or any type containing a slice).
+How could I create a similar interface if I wanted to be able to compare slices or more arbitrary custom types in a similar way?

 My first thought would be something like this: